Toledo, Spain: How To Plan A Day Trip From Madrid

 Main view of the river, bridge and Alcazar on a day trip to Toledo

 Toledo is just a 33 minute train ride from Madrid.
-With 13 trains daily, Toledo is no stranger to those on a Madrid day trip.
-The train departs Madrid Atocha station, Southeast of the city center.
+There are 13 daily trains departing Madrid Atocha station, which is southeast of the city center.

-The other option is to take the bus from Madrid Plaza Eliptica to Toledo bus station.
-The bus is cheaper at $7 but takes longer at between 50 minutes to 1 hour 30 minutes depending on time of departure.
+Another option is to take the bus from Madrid Plaza Eliptica to Toledo bus station.
+The bus is cheaper but takes longer, between 50 minutes to 1 hour 30 minutes depending on time of departure.

-The bus station in Toledo is 1km or a 10 minute walk from the train station, but both are in a similar area and you have to make your way up to Toledo old town.
+Toledo’s bus station is 1km (10 minute walk) from the train station, but both are in a similar-ish area, and you have to make your way up to Toledo old town whether you go by train or bus.

 Getting To Toledo Old Town

 You have 2 options to get to the old city from the train station.
-If you take the first left at the roundabout and go over the stone bridge, you’re in for a bit of a climb.
+If you take the first left at the roundabout and go over the stone bridge, you’re in for a bit of a lung busting climb.
+The better option is to go straight over the roundabout and over the bridge, before taking the first left and seeing the escalator.

 Get Your Guide: Toledo Full Day Tour | Segovia and Toledo with Alcazar + Cathedral